Pre-Arrival Student Guide

 Room assignments are made by the school before you arrive, taking into account your responses on the roommate survey sent in July.
 Living arrangements are decided based on age and gender.
 We always try to have students of different nationalities sharing a room; after all, what better way to learn about a new culture than from your roommate!

-*Roommate surveys are not conducted prior to January start on account of limited dorm room availability mid-year.
+*Roommate surveys are not conducted for students arriving mid-year on account of limited dorm room availability.
 The below policy on room changes remains the same.

 Policy on room changes